All Episodes

 And the added benefit is you don't have to provide it for yourself.

-You can now vote for some schlub who says you deserve it, and he is gonna get it to you at some point before he dies or you die.
+You can now vote for some schlub who says, you deserve it, and he is going to get it to you at some point before he dies or you die.

-Barney Frank, uh I'm not gonna do it now, but have banking queen standing by.
+Barney Frank, I'm not going to do it now, but have Banking Queen standing by.

-There was a there was an editorial yesterday in Investors Business Daily, and it laid it all out again.
+There was an editorial yesterday in Investors Business Daily, and it laid it all out again.

 And I don't know how many times I've read this.